squirrellyjs/squirrelly/README.md

 Squirrelly is a modern, configurable, and blazing fast template engine implemented in JavaScript.
 It works out of the box with ExpressJS and the **full version** weighs only **~2.2KB gzipped**.

-Notice: Squirrelly Version 8 is released!
-[Learn More](https://github.com/squirrellyjs/squirrelly).
+Notice: Squirrelly v8 was released in beta!
+[Learn more about v8](https://squirrelly.js.org/blog/squirrelly-version-8)

 All future development of Squirrelly 7 will be happening on the `v7` branch.

 ## Why Squirrelly?